Cahemgco/EPG_code/README.md

-# Equilibrium Policy Generalization: A Reinforcement Learning Framework for Cross-Graph Zero-Shot Generalization in Pursuit-Evasion Games
+# Equilibrium Policy Generalization (R2PS Implementation Backbone)

 This repository contains an implementation of Equilibrium Policy Generalization (EPG) proposed in our paper [1] (https://arxiv.org/abs/2511.00811) at NeurIPS 2025.
 Four no-exit scenarios (2vs1-pursuer/2vs1-evader/6vs1-pursuer/6vs1-evader) and one multi-exit scenario (5vs1-pursuer) are considered in our implementation.
 A more complete version (with DP implementation and test files) can be found in the Supplementary Material of our paper.
-If you have any questions, please contact lurunyu17@mails.ucas.ac.cn.
+Besides, the implementation is also used for worst-case Robust Real-time Strategies (R2PS) in our subsequent paper [2] concerning partial observability at ICLR 2026 (https://arxiv.org/abs/2511.17367).
+If you have any questions, please feel free to contact Runyu Lu (lurunyu17@mails.ucas.ac.cn).

 [1] Runyu Lu, Peng Zhang, Ruochuan Shi, Yuanheng Zhu, Dongbin Zhao, Yang Liu, Dong Wang, and Cesare Alippi.
-Equilibrium policy generalization: A reinforcement learning framework for cross-graph zero-shot generalization in pursuit-evasion games.
+Equilibrium Policy Generalization: A Reinforcement Learning Framework for Cross-Graph Zero-Shot Generalization in Pursuit-Evasion Games.
 In Thirty-ninth Annual Conference on Neural Information Processing Systems, 2025.

+[2] Runyu Lu, Ruochuan Shi, Yuanheng Zhu, Dongbin Zhao.
+R2PS: Worst-Case Robust Real-Time Pursuit Strategies under Partial Observability.
+In The Fourteenth International Conference on Learning Representations, 2026.

 ## Code Environment
 - **Python Version**: 3.10